 Agencies shall receive written notification of conditional award that includes instructions to proceed to contracting.
-Prior to contract execution, all Subrecipients must submit to the Division for approval:
+Prior to contract execution, all Subrecipients must submit the following to HHS for approval:

-- Updated Scope of Work (including project timeline) - Updated Budget (with confirmed matching resources, where applicable) - o Procurement Plan - Necessary federal, state and local permits and licenses (where applicable) - Section 504 Handicap Accessibility Questionnaire - Affirmative Action Plan - Audited Financial Statements
+- Updated Scope of Work (including project timeline) - Updated Budget (with confirmed matching resources, where applicable) - o Procurement Plan - Necessary federal, state and local permits and licenses (where applicable) - Section 504 Handicap Accessibility Questionnaire - o Affirmative Action Plan - Audited Financial Statements

-These materials can be submitted and updated via the City's web-based grants management system (WebGrants).
-The City reserves the right to request modifications or amendments to the materials above in order to ensure compliance with federal regulations.
+These materials can be submitted and updated via the HHS web-based grants management system (WebGrants).
+HHS reserves the right to request modifications or amendments to the materials above in order to ensure compliance with federal regulations.
 Failure to provide these materials or make requested modifications will result in rescindment of award.